b1nhm1nh/zsummerX/README.md

 4. Support timer.
 5. The user needs to maintain the life cycle management of the cache, and the user needs to have an understanding of the underlying.

-#### A frame interface that is easier to use but still flexible enough
+#### A network framework that is easier to use but still flexible enough
 1. The Session abstraction is again encapsulated on top of the underlying Socket abstraction, and is unifiedly managed by the SessionMansger singleton.
 2. Encapsulate all implementations except for socket establishment, disconnection, and message processing, and then use the OPTION interface to provide simple and clean custom cuts for the needs of certain flexibility.
 3. Due to the influence of single cases, the multi-threaded solution can only be processed after io processing, and socket io can only be single-threaded.
 (The game industry and most industries use the environment enough, and if it is not enough, it can be multi-process solution)

-#### The frame interface provides the following feature support
+#### The network framework provides the following feature support
 1. Support [proto4z] (https://github.com/zsummer/proto4z) binary protocol (support C ++, lua, C #, SQL).
 2. Support http protocol, can build a web server or web client with a few lines of code.
 3. The above two protocols are the default customization solutions in Option.
 By customizing the default interface of option, any binary protocol can be supported.